 You can use pip to install the library from the Python Package Index.
+It is recommended always to install into a virtual environment.

 '''

 $ pip install eventsourcing

 '''

 When including the library in a list of project dependencies, in order to avoid installing future incompatible releases, it is recommended to specify the major and minor version numbers.